2024 Best Ecology, Evolution & Systematics Biology Schools

 3rd

-Located in the large city of Atlanta, Emory is a private not-for-profit university with a fairly large student population.
-This university ranks 2nd out of 68 schools for overall quality in the state of Georgia.
+Located in the city of Durham, Duke is a private not-for-profit university with a fairly large student population.
+A Best Colleges rank of #7 out of 2,217 schools nationwide means Duke is a great university overall.

-There were approximately 129 ecology, evolution & systematics biology students who graduated with this degree at BYU in the most recent year we have data available.
-Students who graduate with their degree from the ecology program state that they receive average early career wages of $30,637.
+There were roughly 12 ecology, evolution & systematics biology students who graduated with this degree at Duke in the most recent year we have data available.

 Highest Degree Type